rjaros/kilua-rpc/README.md

 ## Gradle tasks

 Kilua RPC gradle plugin defines custom tasks to run and package fullstack applications.
-No matter which server is used these tasks are available:
+No matter which server is used these tasks are always available:

 - `jsBrowserDevelopmentRun` - run the frontend JS application in the development mode
 - `wasmJsBrowserDevelopmentRun` - run the frontend WASM application in the development mode